We went in search of the scariest stories and discovered several “haunted” places in Lisbon, Sintra and Cascais.

 Those who worked there say that, after his death, he continued to haunt the house, moving books and other objects around.

-Faculty of Fine Arts in Lisbon
+Faculty of Fine Arts

-Shadows, elevators running on their own and marks on the floor appearing out of nowhere are some of the reports from former students and staff at this college, located in the former Convento de São Francisco, in Chiado.
+Shadows, elevators running on their own and marks on the floor appearing out of nowhere are some of the reports from former students and staff at this faculty, located in the former Convento de São Francisco, in Chiado.

-Valenças Palace in Sintra
+Valenças Palace

-The most famous is related to the ghost Palmira, a former servant of the Count of Valenças, who committed suicide there because of an impossible love for her employer.
+The most famous is related to the ghost of Palmira, a former servant of the Count of Valenças, who committed suicide there because of an impossible love for her employer.

 People who have worked there (the former Sintra Municipal Library) have reported hearing strange sounds, but others swear that it was all just a joke.

-Biester Palace in Sintra
+Biester Palace

 The Biester Palace, located on the Pena road in the heart of the Sintra mountains, is known to many as the Witches’ House, perhaps because of its neo-Gothic architecture reminiscent of witchcraft and spell movies.